avashpalikhe/avashpalikhe.github.io/_pages/about.md

 **About Me**

-Hi there! 👋 I'm Avash — a researcher, engineer, and lifelong learner passionate about building AI systems that are not just powerful, but also fair and responsible.
-Welcome to my little corner of the internet! 🌐

-🎓 I'm currently pursuing my Ph.D. at the Knight Foundation School of Computing and Information Sciences, Florida International University (FIU), USA.
+Hello!
+I’m Avash Palikhe, a Ph.D. student at the Knight Foundation School of Computing and Information Sciences, Florida International University (FIU), USA.
+I am a researcher and engineer passionate about designing innovative, efficient, and responsible AI systems to address complex real-world challenges.

-💻 I completed my Bachelor's in Computer Engineering from Tribhuvan University (TU), Nepal.
+I hold a Bachelor's degree in Computer Engineering from Tribhuvan University, Nepal.
+Over the years, my academic and professional pursuits have increasingly focused on advancing research at the intersection of artificial intelligence, algorithmic fairness, and model interpretability.

 **Research Interest**

-🔍 My research explores the intersection of machine learning, bias detection, and AI fairness.
-I'm particularly interested in how large language models (LLMs) can unintentionally reinforce social biases — and how we can measure, explain, and mitigate those issues.
-My goal is to contribute toward more ethical and inclusive AI systems.

-🌱 Outside academia, I enjoy meaningful conversations around tech for good, exploring different cultures, and diving into thought-provoking books and ideas.
+My current research centers on machine learning, with a particular focus on AI fairness and explainability.
+I aim to better understand and mitigate biases in AI systems and contribute to the development of transparent, ethically aligned models.
+I strongly believe that the advancement of AI should go hand-in-hand with responsibility, accountability, and social awareness.

+Beyond academia, I enjoy exploring innovative ideas, contributing to impactful AI projects, and engaging with communities that promote ethical and responsible technology development.

-Thanks for visiting! 😊 Feel free to explore my work, or [get in touch](mailto:avashpalikhework@gmail.com) if you'd like to connect.
+Thank you for visiting my website!
+Feel free to explore my work or  [reach out](mailto:avashpalikhework@gmail.com) if you'd like to connect or collaborate.